Housebuilding stalls, Mount Juliet legal battle, and Web Summit’s ‘ungovernable zaniness’

 New figures show housing completions in the capital fell by nearly 14 per cent to just 1,628 during the three-month period.
 This was first fall since 2015.

 The Government’s housing strategy is under renewed pressure in the wake of a report showing housebuilding in Dublin stalled in the second quarter of this year despite a severe shortage of properties to rent or buy.
-Eoin Burke-Kennedy reports that new figures show housing completions in the capital fell by nearly 14 per cent to just 1,628 during the three-month period.
+Eoin Burke-Kennedy and Jennifer Bray report that new figures show housing completions in the capital fell by nearly 14 per cent to just 1,628 during the three-month period.
 This was first fall since 2015.

 Residents of the five-star Mount Juliet estate have won a court battle against its owners with a judgment made in their favour requiring the replacement of a putting green modelled on one of the world’s most famous golf courses.
 The legal row comes amid plans by owners Tetrarch Capital to add further residential properties on the estate.